lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

 >[!NOTE]
 >
 >The search results are based on the Brand Portal user list configured in AEM Assets.
 Make sure you have the updated Brand Portal user list.
-See, [Upload Brand Portal user list](brand-portal-configure-asset-sourcing.md).

 ## Upload assets to contribution folder {#uplad-new-assets-to-contribution-folder}